Darcy Ward: 2015

-2021
+Promotion

-In February 2021 Ward became a promoter and founded Darcy Ward Speedway Promotions in Australia.
-Ward now creates and promotes speedway meetings in Australia, where speedway continues to operate largely unaffected by the COVID-19 pandemic.
-In an interview on the Torque and Chatter Podcast, Ward confirmed he is working with other riders to expand his events internationally.
+In February 2021, Ward became a promoter and founded Darcy Ward Speedway Promotions in Australia.
+He works with other riders to expand his events internationally and also raises money for sick children.

-Darcy Ward Speedway Promotion events also raised money to help sick children all over Australia have access to vital medical equipment needed for their treatment.
+Ward leases the North Brisbane Speedway track from the North Brisbane Junior Motorcycle Club (NBJMC).
+The track located on the west side of the Kedron Brook, at (27°23′30″S 153°05′25″E) has hosted important events, including the final of the 2024 Australian Speedway Championship.

 Personal life

 His father, George Ward, was also a speedway rider.

-In May 2012, Ward was cleared of sexual assault in the UK after an incident on 17 August 2011.
+In May 2012, Ward was cleared of sexual assault in the United Kingdom after an incident on 17 August 2011.

 On 20 October 2012, Ward was injured in an altercation outside the Churchill Arms, Sturminster Marshall, whilst out with a group of friends including his Poole Pirates team manager Neil Middleditch.
 Ward suffered a head injury after hitting his head on the floor following a punch during the fight.
 The injury caused Ward to miss the second leg of the British Elite League Play-off Final.
 No charges were pressed.

 On 13 February 2013 Ward appeared before Ipswich Magistrates Court, Queensland, to plead guilty to driving under the influence of liquor or a drug, failing to stop for the police, driving without a licence and driving an unregistered and uninsured vehicle.
 Ward pleaded guilty and was fined £3275.68 and was disqualified from driving for two years.
 Ward subsequently issued a public apology.